 A lot of people have tried to describe love and failed.
 I’m not that bold so I’ll just outline star grounds.
 A star ground is a single point that connects analog and digital grounding planes so as to eliminate ground loops.
 It doesn’t necessarily have to be in the shape of a star, but the idea is that each connection is made at a single central point.

 If you want to have two girlfriends at the same time (which I don’t recommend) you should keep them separated.
 In the same way, your analog and digital circuits should interact as little as possible.
-You should use separate power rails for each, and connect them only at the star point.
+You should use separate power supply rails for each, and connect them only at the star point.
 This will ensure that ground loop areas are minimized and that analog and digital signals don’t mix and interfere with each other in the ground planes.

 When to Use Star Grounds